ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 <br>

 Netflix has already developed some tools which they bundled in their suite of tools named 'The simian army'.
-These tools were made to test reliability, security and resilience of it's AWS infrastructure.
+These tools were made to test reliability, security and resilience of its AWS infrastructure.
 The Simian Army is designed to add more capabilities beyond Chaos Monkey.
 While Chaos Monkey solely handles termination of random instances, Netflix engineers needed additional tools able to induce other types of failure.